 Fan speed

 If the engine of the equipment or its hydraulic system is fitted with (a) fans(s) it (they) must operate during the test.
 The fan speed is, in accordance with one of the following conditions, stated and set by the manufacturer of the equipment and must appear in the test report, this speed being used in further measurements.
+Reversible mode must be avoided during tests.

 F a n d r i v e d i r e c t l y c o n n e c t e d t o t h e e n g i n e